mrvillage/pnwkit-py/README.md

 - If the params argument is falsy in a query (i.e. None or an empty dict) then any additional kwargs on the query will be interpreted as params.
 - Additional arguments on a query will be concatenated with the first to form the query.

-You can also do the following queries in PnWKit:
+You can also do the following queries in pnwkit-py:

 - nation_query
 - alliance_query